Corporate Governance Statement

 Beyond the legal requirements, Koenig & Bauer is adopting further leadership rules and corporate practices as a better basis for decisions and monitoring them efficiently.
 The risk management system, the budgeting, management and control system and the internal control system for ensuring due and proper accounting are described in detail in the company’s combined management report.

 Comprehensive and binding instructions with the aim of ensuring legally compliant and ethical conduct on the part of employees are set out in the Code of Business Conduct and the company’s executive guidelines.
 Koenig & Bauer also expects its suppliers and business partners to recognise and respect these principles as well as human rights and social standards.
-This is laid down in the Supplier Code of Conduct.
+These are laid down in the Code of Business Conduct for Suppliers.

-The Code of Business Conduct and the Supplier Code can be found at https://compliance.koenig-bauer.com/en/index/.
+The Code of Business Conduct and the Code of Business Conduct for Suppliers can be found at https://compliance.koenig-bauer.com/en/

 Compliance management system meets high standards